-When it comes to hot topics in the HR sphere, DEI is no stranger to that category.
+When it comes to hot topics in the HR sphere, diversity and inclusion is no stranger to that category.
 But why does it remain top of mind, year after year in companies worldwide?
 Well, it all comes down to employees feeling like they belong, allowing for engagement and retention in the long run.

-To avoid further turnover and create a culture of inclusion and belonging in the workforce, it’s important to establish that DEI initiatives don’t just start and end when recruiting and hiring candidates: they need to be a company-wide objective in order to achieve equal opportunities and an inclusive workforce.
-After all, it’s not just us saying it.
-Seventy-five percent of employees think more diversity is needed, so evidently, there’s room for improvement.
+To avoid turnover and create a culture of inclusion and belonging in the workforce, it’s important to establish that initiatives related to diversity and inclusion don’t start and end when the recruiting process is over.
+There needs to be a company-wide objective to achieve equal opportunities and foster an inclusive workforce.

-Technology can be your greatest ally when it comes to implementing DEI strategies at a company-wide level, that allow each and every employee to feel they’re not just a cog in a machine but an essential and valued member of their team and the entire organization.
+Technology can be your greatest ally when it comes to implementing DEI strategies at a company-wide level.
+It can help you make each employee feel they’re not just a cog in a machine but an essential and valued member of their team and the entire organization.

 Foster a Diverse Community

-In order to enrich your diversity and inclusion efforts and build a sense of belonging, you need to lay a foundation in which to foster an ever-growing diverse community where every individual has the chance to have a say in a safe space.
+In order to enrich your diversity and inclusion efforts and build a sense of belonging, you need to lay a foundation over which to foster an ever-growing diverse community, where every individual has a say.

-This way of showcasing content through storytelling can be a powerful tool to connect people and generate awareness and empathy.
-With Avature DNA, you can spotlight specific DEI stories from employees, making an impact on the workforce and allowing representation and belonging to be front and center.
+Showcasing content through storytelling can be a powerful way of connecting people and generating awareness and fostering empathy among your workforce.
+With Avature DNA, you can share DEI stories from employees, fostering representation and promoting a sense of belonging.